 Because you refuse to accept it, how ever can you give it back?
 And because you never give it back, you never get to experience what love truly is.
 A gift.

-We open it up and despite the excitement of a new present, we already knew what it was going to be.
+We open it and despite the excitement of a new present, we already knew what it was going to be.
 There were no broken expectations, no false hope it would be something different.
+Sometimes we reach for the present that we know because to reach for gift whose shape we don’t recognize, could leave us with something we didn’t want.

+We could open it, smile across the room and say thank you, but we would have preferred something else.
 Sometimes we reach for the present we know because to reach for a gift we don’t- comes with the unknown.
 It’s just as, if not more exciting, but comes with risk.
 What if we open it and we don’t like it?

 Just for a moment, look at the gifts under the Christmas tree and imagine to yourself that no matter what present you open, you will be happy.